How Pale The Winter Has Made Us (Influx Press, 2020)

 I’m very happy to say that my next novel, How Pale The Winter Has Made Us, is to be published in February 2020 by Influx Press.
 We’ve been working together on it for a long time now, and are still working out little details of formatting and planning so I won’t be saying too much here.
 But, suffice to say, the project has been a … Continue reading How Pale The Winter Has Made Us (Influx Press, 2020)

 When Georges Perec was 11, he decided to wander.
-In fact, escape is perhaps a better way of describing it; a jailbreak from his Aunt’s house in Rue de l’Assomption to wander Paris with who knows what planned other than avoiding school.
-It was such a defining experience for the writer that he later composed a text surrounding the feelings and places he encountered on … Continue reading Georges Perec’s Les Lieux d’Une Fugue (1978)
+In fact, escape is perhaps a better description; a jailbreak from his aunt’s house on Rue de l’Assomption.
+He wandered Paris with who knows what planned.
+It was such a defining experience for the writer that he later composed a text surrounding the feeling of release and the places he encountered on this lost meander called … Continue reading Georges Perec Escapes

 A Wander With Georges Perec